ipvm-wg/spec/workflow/README.md

 Tasks MAY be configured in aggragate in the [global defaults](#215-defaults).
 Individual Task configuration MUST be embedded inside of a [UCAN Action](https://github.com/ucan-wg/invocation)'s `meta['ipvm/confg']` field.

-Note that while all Tasks have a resource (URI) and action, the details MAY be quite different.
-Each Task is restricted to a specific [safety level](FIXME) based on its resource/action pair (such as a deterministic Wasm module or [effects](FIXME) like an HTTP `GET` request).
-Tasks MUST be scheduled according to its safety properties, which MAY have a performance impact.

 ## 4.1 Fields

 Recall UCAN Invocation Tasks: